Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Introduction

 \subsection{Literature Review and Motivation}

 In recent years, a variety of signal processing approaches has been investigated for VLC-aided PLS systems such as beamforming~\cite{mostafa_physical-layer_2015,liu_2020_beamforming,cho_2021_cooperativebeamforming}, precoding~\cite{arfaoui_secrecy_2018,pham_energy_2021}, artificial optical jamming~\cite{wang_optical_2018}, and polar code-based secure coding~\cite{che_physical-layer_2018}.
-Regarding mathematical tools, stochastic geometry theory is used to derive the average secrecy capacity of the system while the users are randomly distributed across the room~\cite{pan_secure_2017}.
-Convex optimization theory can be used to enhance the secrecy performance of VLC systems that are subject to various illumination constraints, e.g., the LED optical power constraint~\cite{cho_physical_2019}, the peak power constraint to reduce eye damage~\cite{mostafa_physical-layer_2015}, and the light energy harvesting and dimming control constraint~\cite{liu_2020_beamforming}.
-On the other hand, most of the research on PLS for VLC networks was performed against external malicious eavesdroppers~\cite{pham_energy_2021,pan_secure_2017,cho_physical_2019}, while several previous works have focused on the transmission of confidential information, i.e., users are kept ignorant about the information not intended for them~\cite{arfaoui_secrecy_2018}.
-Based on the properties of VLC channels, these studies considered applications of beamforming and jamming for enhancing the secrecy in the physical layer with high computational complexity.
-In practice, however, the position of the passive eavesdropper is unknown since it never responds to the transmission mechanism.
-Furthermore, it is still highly complex for broadcasting systems to implement beamforming schemes in VLC transmission.
+Stochastic geometry theory serves as a mathematical tool to determine the average secrecy capacity of the system, considering a random distribution of users throughout the room~\cite{pan_secure_2017}.
+Convex optimization theory enhances the secrecy performance of VLC systems subject to various illumination constraints, such as the LED optical power constraint~\cite{cho_physical_2019}, the peak power constraint to reduce eye damage~\cite{mostafa_physical-layer_2015}, and the light energy harvesting and dimming control constraint~\cite{liu_2020_beamforming}.
+However, most of the studies on PLS for VLC networks have focused on defending against external malicious eavesdroppers~\cite{pham_energy_2021,pan_secure_2017,cho_physical_2019}, some of which addressing the transmission of confidential information where users are unaware of information not intended for them~\cite{arfaoui_secrecy_2018}.
+These studies, based on the properties of VLC channels, explored the use of beamforming and jamming techniques to enhance secrecy in the physical layer, despite the high computational complexity involved.
+In practice, however, the position of the passive eavesdropper is unknown since they do not respond to transmission mechanisms.
+Furthermore, broadcasting systems still face significant challenges in implementing beamforming schemes for VLC transmission.
 With respect to LED arrangements, most works adopt a square lattice alignment to improve illuminance~\cite{zhang_2016_grouping}.
-However, in broadcasting VLC, such an arrangement may degrade communication reliability since interference may occur in the overlapping areas served by multiple LED devices with each transmitting different signals.
+However, in broadcasting VLC, such an arrangement may degrade communication reliability since interference may occur in the overlapping areas served by multiple LED devices with each transmitting their own signal.